The measures being used to mitigate the social and economic impact of COVID-19

 - Short-time work compensation is possible for up to 12 months (as of 1 September 2020: 18 months) within a 2 years' period.

-- Covered are all employees in a unterminated employment, who have not yet reached the retirement age, incl. employees with a fixed-term contract, on-call workers, apprentices (only until 31 May 2020) and temporary workers.
+- Covered are all employees in a unterminated employment, who have not yet reached the retirement age, incl. employees with a fixed-term contract (ceased on 31 August 2020), apprentices (ceased on 31 May 2020) and temporary workers (ceased 31 August 2020) and on-call workers, who have been employed for more than six months.

 - As of 1 June 2020, persons in an employer-like position (e.g. CEO of a limited company) and their spouses can no longer benefit from short-time work compensation.